yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - The namespace that is made available to the dCDN to mint its delegated names;
 - The policy for creating the key material (allowed algorithms, minimum key lengths, key usage, etc.) that the dCDN needs to satisfy.

+## STIR

+As a second use case, we consider the delegation of credentials in the STIR ecosystem  {{?I-D.ietf-stir-cert-delegation}}.

+In the STIR "delegated" model, a service provider, the NDC, needs to sign PASSPorT’s {{?RFC8225}} for telephone numbers (e.g., TN=+123) belonging to another service provider, the IdO.
+In order to do that, it needs a STIR certificate, and private key, that includes TN=+123 in the TNAuthList
+{{?RFC8226}} cert extension.

+The STAR delegation profile described in this document applies straightforwardly, the only extra requirement being the ability to instruct the NDC about the allowed TNAuthList values.
+This can be achieved by a simple extension of the CSR template.

 # IANA Considerations